Quantum critical metals and loss of quasiparticles: Dynamical Planckian scaling

 \section{Dynamical Planckian scaling}

-At the QCP [c.f.
-Fig.\,\ref{fig:KDQCP}(a)], $k_B T$ is the only energy scale, and this leads to dynamical properties in which $\hbar \omega$ scales with $k_{\rm B}T$.
+At the QCP, $k_B T$ is the only energy scale, and this leads to dynamical properties in which $\hbar \omega$ scales with $k_{\rm B}T$.
 The dynamical spin susceptibility at the AF wavevector $\bQ$ is found \cite{Si-Nature,lcp-prb} to have the following dynamical Planckian scaling form:

 Here, $W=A\,\mathcal{M}(\omega/T)$, with $A$ being a constant prefactor and

 where $\psi$ is the digamma function.

 The calculated exponent $\alpha$ is fractional, and is close to being 0.75 for the Ising anisotropic case (between 0.72 and 0.78 when different methods are used for the calculation) \cite{GrempelSi,ZhuGrempelSi,Glossop07,Zhu07} and about $0.71$ for the case with SU(2) spin symmetry \cite{Hu20.1x}.
 At a general wavevector $\bq$, the dynamical spin susceptibility takes the following form: